tsimeonov/Computer-Science/Computer Science/CM1025 Fundamentals CS/Week 1/notes.md

 `Propositional logic` (also known as sentential logic or statement logic) is a brach of logic that deals with `propositions` - statements that are either `true` or `false`, but not both.

+A proposition is a statement that is either true or false, but not both.

 ---

 `Basic Concepts`: